 How do you bring ideas to life?

-As commercial officer, you’re the customer champion, you’re the product champion.
-You are the one who is connecting all these pieces together and figuring out how to scale it, how to take it to market the right way, how to position it to the customer the right way, how to pitch it to a new prospect the right way, and how to make the customer journey very unique and different and memorable.
+As commercial officer, you’re the customer champion, you’re the product champion, and you’re also leading when it comes to internal strategic decision making.
+You are the one who is connecting all these pieces together and figuring out how to scale the product, how to take it to market the right way, how to position it to the customer the right way, how to pitch it to a new prospect the right way, and how to make the customer journey very unique and different and memorable.

 Prioritizing customers first is at the top of the list, and then everything that we need to support them that needs to get done is next.
 Agreements, contracts, processes, workflows, review sessions, changes to the product, especially as you’re building a new product in a new market.
 It’s very important to keep that relationship and perspective and try to understand what the customer is telling you so you can actually build it into a product that scales and not just for one customer, but for tens and hundreds of thousands of customers eventually.